PhD Degree in Partnership with FIT BUT Brno

 Peter Brusilovsky is a Professor at the School of Computing and Information, University of Pittsburgh, where he directs the Personalized Adaptive Web Systems (PAWS) lab.
 His research is focused on user-centered intelligent systems in the areas of adaptive learning, recommender systems, and personalized health.
 He is a recipient of Alexander von Humboldt Fellowship, NSF CAREER Award, and Fulbright-Nokia Distinguished Chair.
 Peter served as the Editor-in-Chief of IEEE Trans. on Learning Technologies, and a program chair for several conferences including RecSys.

-Daniela Chudá Expert researcher, KInIT More info
+Daniela Chudá Senior researcher, KInIT More info

-Close Daniela Chudá Expert researcher, KInIT
+Close Daniela Chudá Senior researcher, KInIT

 Daniela Chudá is an expert researcher at KInIT.
 She focuses on information security, in particular behavioral biometrics in the context of user authentication, detection of security vulnerabilities and network anomaly detection.
 She graduated from the Faculty of Mathematics and Physics, Comenius University.
 She worked as a researcher and as an associate professor and she is a former vice-dean for Bachelor’s, Master’s and PhD study and student mobility at the Slovak University of Technology.